boundlessdigital/org-split-tools/README.md

 orgsplit
 ```

-If successful, you should see the help output.
+If successful, you should see the help option output above.

 ## Changelog